CANADA FX DEBT-C$ rallies as BoJ stokes risk appetite, oil prices rise

 The data supported a recovery in the Canadian dollar since the Bank of Canada surprised many traders last week and left its policy rate on hold at 0.50 percent.

-"It probably puts (growth in) quarterly GDP (gross domestic product) around zero, which is where the Bank of Canada was tracking," said Andrew Kelvin, senior rates strategist at TD Securities.
+"It probably puts quarterly GDP (gross domestic product) around zero, which is where the Bank of Canada was tracking," said Andrew Kelvin, senior rates strategist at TD Securities.

-Adding further support to the risk-sensitive Canadian dollar, shares jumped globally after the Bank of Japan stunned markets with a surprise move to negative interest rates.
+Supportive of the risk-sensitive Canadian dollar, world shares jumped after the Bank of Japan stunned markets with a surprise move to negative interest rates.

+U.S. crude prices were up 3.3 percent to $34.30, heading for a weekly gain on hopes for a deal between major exporters to cut production.

+U.S. economic growth slowed to a 0.7 percent rate in the fourth quarter.

 In other domestic data, producer prices fell 0.2 percent in December from November, the fifth consecutive monthly drop, on lower prices for energy and petroleum products, Statistics Canada said.

-The two-year price was up 1.5 Canadian cents to yield 0.42 percent and the benchmark 10-year rose 6 Canadian cents to yield 1.217 percent.
-(Additional writing by Alastair Sharp; Editing by Jeffrey Benkoe and James Dalgleish)
+The two-year price was up 1.5 Canadian cents to yield 0.42 percent and the benchmark 10-year rose 52 Canadian cents to yield 1.182 percent.

+The curve flattened as the spread between the 2-year and 10-year yields narrowed by 4.9 basis points to 76.2 basis points, indicating outperformance for longer-dated maturities.

+The Canada-U.S. two-year bond spread was 3.5 basis points less negative at -35.8 basis points as Canadian government bonds underperformed at the front of the curve.
+(Editing by Jeffrey Benkoe)

 TOKYO, April 17 Japanese government bonds firmed on Monday, with superlong yields touching multi-month lows as JGBs took cue from falling U.S. Treasury yields in the wake of their lacklustre economic data.